How to clean your menstrual cup or menstrual disc the right way

 If you don’t have access to a sink:

-- Clean your hands with a wipe, then carefully remove your menstrual cup and dump its contents in the toilet.
+- Clean your hands with a wipe, then carefully remove your menstrual cup or menstrual disc and dump its contents in the toilet.

-- Grab a Flex Wipe and carefully wipe down all surfaces of the cup.
+- Grab a Flex Wipe and carefully wipe down all surfaces.

-- Dispose of the wipe and, if needed, grab a fresh one to thoroughly clean any remaining fluid or menstrual blood from your cup.
+- Dispose of the wipe and, if needed, grab a fresh one to thoroughly clean any remaining fluid or menstrual blood from your cup or disc.

-- Allow your cup to air dry before reinserting.
+- Allow your cup or disc to air dry before reinserting.

 - Use an additional Flex Wipe, if needed, to freshen up your vulva, fingers, or anywhere else!